 Teething Pain and How Can I Help My Baby?

-Teething pain is a temporary feeling 60% of babies will experience when the teeth begin to erupt through the gums.
+Teething pain is a temporary feeling 60% of babies experience when their teeth begin to erupt through the gums.
 Every baby experiences the teething in a different way.
-Some without any symptoms, while others suffer for months.
+Some without any symptoms.
+Others suffer for months.